sai-ganesh-vm/spec_mig/rds.md

 <br>

 <b>
 DMS stands for Database Migration Service.
 It is a fully managed service provided by cloud platforms to facilitate the migration of databases from on-premises or other cloud environments to their respective cloud environments with minimal downtime.
-DMS simplifies and automates the migration process, making it easier to move databases while ensuring data integrity and minimal disruption to applications.</b>
+DMS simplifies and automates the migration process, making it easier to move databases while ensuring data integrity and minimal disruption to applications.It supports PostgreSQL, MySQL, SQL Server, and other databases.</b>

 ## 1. Set Up Google Cloud SQL PostgreSQL Instance
 <br>